manisharan77/Tesla-x-GME-Stock-Data-Analysis-/README.md

 ## Table of
 - Question 1: Use yfinance to Extract Sto
-- Question 2: Use Webscrapin
+- Question 2: Use Webscrap